eleme/Amigo/README.md

  ...
 ```

-you are good to good now, as simple as this.
+you are good to go now, as simple as this.

 ### if you don't need hotfix work immediately